kissplugins/KISS-automagical-carousel-builder/readme.md

 1. In Classic or Gutenberg, place **two, three or four images** of the same size so they abut each other.
+2. Optionally insert `[kacb width="75%" style="float:right;margin-left:1em"]`
+   directly before the images to set the carousel width and add inline CSS.
-2. Publish/Update → view the front end.
+3. Publish/Update → view the front end.

+Passing a `style` attribute lets you apply CSS rules to a single carousel—for example, floating it left or right—without editing your theme.

 ### Optional debug panel